dortegadelv/HaplotypeDFEStandingVariation/README.md

-## Programs and scripts from our paper 'Haplotype-based inference of the distribution of fitness effects'

-This repository contains all the scripts to reproduce the results from our paper:
+This repository contains the scripts and programs to reproduce all the results from our paper:

 Haplotype-based inference of the distribution of fitness effects